• Home

 • 1 teaspoon pure vanilla extract

-• 1 ½ cups semi sweet chocolate chips plus 3 extra tablespoons of chips for sprinkling
+• 1 ½ cups plus 3 tablespoons semi sweet chocolate chips (reserve the 3 tablespoons for the tops)

 Instructions